| Using

 text in moving beams that traverse the smoke

 filled room like a lighthouse beam in fog.
+The

 technology being used is a mixture of simple low-tech